I trained back and arms today. Yesterday I worked chest. And the day before, I hit legs.

 - Do a total of 3-6 sessions a week

-Looking at these guidelines, I want you to remember it’s not about what you do in the gym but how you do it.
+Looking at these guidelines, I want you to remember it’s never about what you do in the gym but how you do it.

 It’s not about the individual exercises, the number of sets and reps.
 It’s not about the hours you clock in every week.

-It’s about your ability to work hard and endure pain.
+It’s about your ability to work hard and outlast pain.

 That’s right.
 Your ability to endure pain will determine whether you get anywhere or not.